apache/iceberg/format/materialized-view-spec.md

 * The version of the view using the table as the storage table is equal to the value stored in `view.version`.
 * For each child view `V` with `UUID` in `child.view.version.[UUID]`, the version of `V` is equal to the value stored in `child.view.version.[UUID]`.

+The reason for tracking view versions is to evaluate whether the current storage table is a valid materialization of the current view tree.
+If the view tree changes in any way, the current table is no longer a valid materialization of the current view tree.

 Implementations may elect to leverage the storage table with more relaxed freshness conditions, such as allowing base table stored snapshots to be different from current snapshots, as long as the respective snapshot timestamp difference is within a given time range.

 ## Examples